georgegognadze/awesome-resources/README.md

 ####Contributing
 All contributions are welcome but please do not create a pull request without reading this guide first.
 Failure to do so may result in the rejection of the pull request.

-+ Fork the repository.
++ Fork the repository
-+ Make changes to your fork also make sure that your changes are adequate to our repository and you don't provide the same thing that is already included.
++ Make changes to your fork also make sure that your changes are adequate to our repository and you don't provide the same thing that is already included
-+ Say why you proposing the changes, and then click on "Propose file change".
-Also make sure that you add changes at the bottom of the corresponding list and not at the top or in the middle.
++ Say why you proposing the changes, and make sure that you add changes at the bottom of the corresponding list and not at the top or in the middle.
+Click on "Propose file change" with a smile :smile:

 ####References